-- · Imparied Driving
+- Impaired Driving

 - Intersections

-- · Lane Departures
+- Lane Departures

 - Motorcycles

 - Occupant Protection

 - Pedestrians

 - Young Drivers

-The NHP MCSAP office has over the past year or two extended communications to OTS to try to better integrate commercial vehicle safety with the overall CEAs.
+The NHP MCSAP office continues communications with OTS to try to better integrate commercial vehicle safety with the overall CEAs.
 To this end, NHP is developing, in coordination with OTS, an educational message targeting Teen Drivers regarding commercial vehicle safety.
 See Part 2 Section 7 regarding Public Outreach and Education and a discussion in the National Emphasis areas.

-The Nevada Department of Motor Vehicles (DMV), primarily the Motor Carrier Division (MCD), is responsible for commercial vehicle registrations, titles, drivers licensing and fuel tax compliance for interstate and intrastate trucking companies.
+The Nevada Department of Motor Vehicles (DMV), primarily the Motor Carrier Division (MCD), is responsible for commercial vehicle registrations, titles, and fuel tax compliance for interstate and intrastate trucking companies.
 DMV is responsible for compliance with the Interstate Registration Program (IRP) and International Fuel Tax Agreement (IFTA), and therefore responsible for compliance with FMCSA's Performance Registration Information Systems Management (PRISM) requirements.
-NHP and MCD have worked closely over the past 5 years to attain CORE ITD and enhanced PRISM compliance.
+NHP and MCD have worked closely over the past 5 years to attain and maintain CORE ITD and Enhanced PRISM compliance.

-NDOT coordinates with NHP for providing and maintaining check site locations where NHP can pull trucks from the road to conduct inspections safely.
+Nevada Department of Transportation (NDOT) coordinates with NHP for providing and maintaining check site locations where NHP can pull trucks from the road to conduct inspections safely.
 NDOT also supports NHP's radio communications.
 NHP and NDOT cooperatively prepare and implement Nevada's Size and Weight program required by FHWA.
 NHP is a member of NDOT's Freight Advisor Committee.
-NDOT and NHP are currently in the planning and development phases for the possible construction of one or more facilities to screen and inspect CMVs at entry points to the state.